ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Friday Night</h3>A slight chance of snow after midnight.
+         <h3>Friday Night</h3>A slight chance of snow showers after midnight.
 Mostly cloudy, with a low around 7.
-North northeast wind around 15 mph, with gusts
+North northeast wind around 15 mph, with
-         as high as 22 mph.
+         gusts as high as 22 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Saturday</h3>Snow.
+         <h3>Saturday</h3>Snow showers.
 Cloudy, with a high near 15.
 Northeast wind around 13 mph, with gusts as high as 22 mph.
-Chance of precipitation is
+Chance of precipitation
-         90%.
+         is 90%.
 New snow accumulation of 3 to 5 inches possible.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Saturday Night</h3>Snow before 9pm, then snow and a slight chance of sleet.
+         <h3>Saturday Night</h3>Snow showers before 9pm, then snow showers and a slight chance of sleet.
 Cloudy, with a low around 12.
-North northeast wind around 10 mph,
+North northeast wind
-         with gusts as high as 18 mph.
+         around 10 mph, with gusts as high as 18 mph.
 New snow accumulation of 3 to 5 inches possible.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Sunday</h3>A chance of snow.
+         <h3>Sunday</h3>A chance of snow showers.
 Mostly cloudy, with a high near 17.
-North northwest wind around 10 mph, with gusts as high as 18 mph.
-New
+North northwest wind around 10 mph, with gusts as high as 18
-         snow accumulation of around one inch possible.<br></div>
+         mph.
+New snow accumulation of around one inch possible.<br></div>
    </p>
    <p>
       <div style="font-size:120%">